Skip to content

 Name Type Description Default

-xs list
+xs typing.Sequence[float]

 List of working points x values to draw